 rescue, and for some years he worked happily at Bush House, where,

-because of his love and knowledge of Mexico and Mexican food, his love
+because of his love and knowledge of Mexico and Mexican food, his

 of tequila and mezcal, his accent when he spoke Spanish, and his